dkazakov8/reactive-route/docs/guide/getting-started.md

 //  If you prefer singletons
 export const router = createRouter({ routes, adapters })
 ```

+Pages `notFound` and `internalError` are required for error handling in the library.

 The recommended way is to use Context to pass it to UI components to avoid circular dependencies,
 multiple instances and add the possibility of SSR.